 The need for objectivity in performing the engagement arises from, among other things, the fact that many of the important issues involved in the performance of the engagement, including those arising in the preparation of the subject matter information, do not relate to questions of fact but rather to questions of judgment.
 For example, with regard to financial statements, there are choices to be made by the board of directors in deciding on the accounting policies to be adopted by the entity: the directors have to select the ones that they consider most appropriate and this decision can have a material impact on the financial statements.
-Furthermore, many items included in the financial statements have to be made and the directors may have to choose one value from a range of possible outcomes.
+Furthermore, many items included in the financial statements cannot be measured with absolute precision and certainty.
+In many cases, estimates have to be made and the directors may have to choose one value from a range of possible outcomes.
 When exercising discretion in these areas, the directors have regard to the applicable financial reporting framework.